GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 7. Review the model output in the terminal.
 Locate the Model ID.
 8. Copy the Model ID from the terminal output.
 You will use it when analyzing new forms.

 Now you're ready use your trained model.
 Notice how you trained your model using files from a storage container URI.
-You could also have trained our model using local files.
+You could also have trained the model using local files.
 Similarly, you can test your model using forms from a URI or from local files.
-You will test our form model with a local file using the **StartRecognizeCustomForms** method.
-However, you can also analyze new forms from a URI using the **StartRecognizeCustomFormsFromUri** method.
+You will test the form model with a local file.

 ## Test the model created without labels
 Now that you've got the model ID, you can use it from a client application.
 Once again, you can choose to use **C#** or **Python**.

-1. In Visual Studio Code, in the **AI-102** project, browse to the **20-custom-form** folder and in the folder for your preferred language (**C-Sharp** or **Python**), expand the **test-without-labels** folder.
+1. Browse to the **20-custom-form** folder and in the folder for your preferred language (**C-Sharp** or **Python**), expand the **test-without-labels** folder.
 2. Right-click the **test-without-labels** folder.
 Open the code file for your client application (*Program.cs* for C#, *test-model-without-labels&period;py* for Python) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
+    >**C#**: Notice that the program uses the <mark>StartRecognizeCustomForms</mark> function.
+If we were to analyze files from a storage blob URI we would use the <mark>StartRecognizeCustomFormsFromUri</mark> function.

+    >**Python**: Notice the program uses the same <mark>begin_recognize_custom_forms</mark> function with different parameters depending on whether we are analyzing files from a storage blob URI or local file.

 5. Return the integrated terminal for the **test-without-labels** folder, and enter the following SDK-specific command to run the program: